 Route Explanation Route 1: Household Income Households living in private tenure SAP band D, E, F or G homes and with a gross annual income less than £31,000.
 This cap applies irrespective of the property size, composition or region and is from all sources of income, including both non means tested and means tested benefits.
-Route 2: Proxy Targeting Households living in owner occupied or privately rented SAP band E, F, or G homes that meet at least two of the following proxies: Proxy 1 - homes in Wales in LSOA 1-3 on the Welsh Index of Multiple Deprivation 2019 Proxy 2 - A person living at the premises receives a Council Tax reduction on the grounds of low income, Proxy 3 - A person living at the premises is considered to be vulnerable to the cold under the National Institute for Health and Care Excellence (NICE) Guidance: Recommendation 2, for a reason other than their low income Proxy 4 - A child living at the premises is eligible for free school meals, due to low-income Proxy 5 - A person living at the premises is supported by a LA run scheme that is named and described in their Statement of Intent, and established to support people living on a low income and vulnerable to the cold under NICE Guideline NG6 Proxy 6 - A person living at the premises has been referred to the LA for support by their energy supplier or Citizens Advice because they have been identified by the referrer as struggling to pay their gas or electricity bills, Proxy 7 - Households identified through supplier debt data.
-This route enables obligated suppliers to use their own debt data to identify either Non Pre-Payment meter households (non-PPM), or Pre Payment meter households (PPM) Route 3: NHS Referrals Households in private tenure SAP band D, E, F and G homes and identified as housing a person suffering from a severe and / or long-term health condition that is adversely affected by living a cold home.
-The person's severe or long-term health condition must be due to: • A cardiovascular condition, • A respiratory disease, • Limited mobility, or • Immunosuppression.
-The LA must complete a declaration certifying that it has received a referral from one of the following: • A General Practitioner (GP), • A Scottish Health Board, • A Welsh Health Board, • An NHS foundation trust, or • An NHS Trust, Route 4: Bespoke Targeting Suppliers and LAs can submit a proposal via an application form to BEIS where they have identified new methods to identify low income and vulnerable households .
+Households living in owner occupied or privately rented SAP band E, F, or G homes that meet at least two of the following proxies : Route 2: Proxy 1 - homes in Wales in LSOA 1-3 on the Welsh Index of Multiple Deprivation 2019 Proxy 2 - A person living at the premises receives a Council Tax reduction on the grounds of low income, Proxy 3 - A person living at the premises is considered to be vulnerable to the cold under the National Institute for Health and Care Excellence (NICE) Guidance: Recommendation 2, for a reason other than their low income Proxy 4 - A child living at the premises is eligible for free school meals, due to low-income Proxy Targeting Proxy 5 - A person living at the premises is supported by a LA run scheme that is named and described in their Statement of Intent, and established to support people living on a low income and vulnerable to the cold under NICE Guideline NG6 Proxy 6 - A person living at the premises has been referred to the LA for support by their energy supplier or Citizens Advice because they have been identified by the referrer as struggling to pay their gas or electricity bills, Proxy 7 - Households identified through supplier debt data.
+This route enables obligated suppliers to use their own debt data to identify either Non Pre-Payment meter households (non-PPM), or Pre Payment meter households (PPM) Proxies 1 & 3 and proxies 6 & 7 cannot be used in combination with each other.
+Households in private tenure SAP band D, E, F and G homes and identified as housing a person suffering from a severe and / or long-term health condition that is adversely affected by living in a cold home.
+The person's severe or long-term health condition must be due to : • A cardiovascular condition, Route 3: A respiratory disease, Limited mobility, or NHS • Immunosuppression.
+Referrals The LA must complete a declaration certifying that it has received a referral from one of the following: A General Practitioner (GP), A Spottick Hoath Board A Scottish Heath Board, A Welsh Health Board, An NHS foundation trust, or An NHS Trust, Route 4: Bespoke Targeting Suppliers and LAs can submit a proposal via an application form to BEIS where they have identified new methods to identify low income and vulnerable households .
 Applications need to demonstrate a number of factors, aside from living in an owner-occupied D, E, F, or G SAP band property or for homes in the private rented sector E, F or G home.
 Applicants will also need to demonstrate, underpinned by evidence, that the proposed methodology is more effective at identifying low income households than the criterion offered under Routes 1 and 2.